 Caller ID Authentication (STIR/SHAKEN)

 Caller ID authentication is critical for protecting consumers against spoofed robocalls where scammers mask their identity, harass consumers, and seek to defraud vulnerable communities.
 Caller ID authentication, based on so-called STIR/SHAKEN standards, provides a common information sharing language between networks to verify caller ID information which can be used by robocall blocking tools, FCC investigators, and by consumers trying to judge if an incoming call is likely legitimate or not.
-On June 30, 2021, the FCC confirmed that the largest voice service providers implement these standards in the IP sections of their networks by July 2021.
+On June 30, 2021, the FCC confirmed that the largest voice service providers had implemented these standards in the IP sections of their networks, in accordance with the FCC’s deadline.
 While some small carriers were afforded an extension of this deadline, Acting Chairwoman Rosenworcel proposed significantly shortening the amount of time afforded to a subset of small voice service providers based on new evidence that they were originating an increasing quantity of illegal robocalls.
 Thus, small voice service providers that are not facilities-based must implement STIR/SHAKEN in the IP portions of their networks no later than June 30, 2022.